 When it comes to bass guitars, one name looms way above all others, and for very good reason.
 Leo Fender launched the first commercial solid body electric guitar, the Fender Broadcaster in 1950, and just a year later came out with the Fender Precision bass.
 At the time, this was a bold step.
 Bass players played upright acoustic basses, but the Precision offered such clear advantages over an upright: firstly in portability as the advertisement to the right demonstrates, but also by having frets - allowing 'precision' playing.

 Naturally the Fender Precision bass took off, and it has been in production ever since.

 But Fender did produce other bass models; the 1960s saw a massive boom in guitar-buying, and Fender experimented with different ideas.
-The Jazz bass was another very big sucess, appearing right at the beginning of the decade, and like the Precision, is still in production today.
-The next basses were less sucessful; Fender tried a six string version, the Bass VI in 1961, followed by a 5 string bass the Bass V in 1965.
+The Jazz bass was another very big sauces, appearing right at the beginning of the decade, and like the Precision, is still in production today.
+The next basses were less successful; Fender tried a six string version, the Bass VI in 1961, followed by a 5 string bass the Bass V in 1965.
 Neither sold in particularly large numbers.